kevinclee26/Blackjack-Simulation/README.md

 ### Below are some interesting findings:
 -  On average:
-    -  a Player is dealt a 20 10% of the time, about the same as getting a 12 or 13.
+    -  a Player is dealt 20 ~10% of the time, roughly the same as getting a 12 or 13.
+20 has ~70% chance of winning and is the best hand to be dealt besides a Blackjack, which shows up ~5% of the time.
-    -  a Player only has a ~50% chance of winning if dealt a 10 or 11, vs. a ~70% of winning if dealt a 20.
-That number drops if the player doubles down (gets only one card)
+    -  a Player only has a ~50% chance of winning if dealt a 10 or 11. of course the chances of winning is higher if the Dealer is showing a 5 through 8, but drop significantly if the Player doubles down (gets only one card).
     -  a Player has <1% chance of pushing with the Dealer if dealt a 21.

 ![Image](https://github.com/kevinclee26/Blackjack-Simulation/blob/master/image.png)